Guarantor Home Loans

 Low doc loans cannot be used with the support of a guarantor as lenders are very conservative with their assessment of no financials home loans.

-Example of using a guarantor to avoid saving a deposit.
+Example of using a guarantor if you have no deposit

 Nick has been renting for a couple of years and decides now is the time to buy his very own home.

 He’s found a nice 3 bedroom house not far from where he works.
-The property is worth $500,000 but he knows if he doesn’t act fast he’ll miss out on buying it.
+The property is worth $500,000 but he knows if he doesn’t act fast he’ll miss out.

 His parents – who are both retired – are willing to gift him the money for the deposit but it’ll take them around 3 months or so for them to save the money to give to him.

-If that weren’t enough, the gifted deposit wouldn’t be classed as genuine savings and it’d take Nick another year or so to build up 5% of the purchase price in his own savings.
+If that weren’t enough, the gifted deposit wouldn’t be classed as genuine savings and it’d take Nick another year or so to save a 5% deposit.

 Using their parents’ property as security for a home loan, Nick is able to able to borrow up to 105% of the purchase price to cover the home loan plus the costs of stamp duty and conveyancing fees.

-If Nick were to buy the property with his own 5% deposit, he’d be paying more than $20,000 in Lenders Mortgage Insurance (LMI), a one off fee payable when borrowing more than 80% of the property value.
+If Nick were to buy the property with his own 5% deposit, he’d be paying around $10,000 in purchase costs plus another $20,000 in LMI.

 By asking his parents to act as guarantor on his mortgage: